 In-class Quizzes.
 The six in-class quizzes, which will be unannounced and randomly distributed during the semester, will be short and are designed to encourage you to attend class and to keep up with the course.
-They may occur at the beginning, middle, or end of class.
 They should be very easy for those who have read the assigned material for that day.
 The quizzes can only be taken during the class period in which they are administered.
 They cannot be made up without an official, written University excuse.